2 Cows explains in simple language the world's secrets no one ever tells us

 13 letters in a name?
 Robert Redford, Jennifer Lopez, Britney Spears.
 The 13th element in the Periodic Table: Aluminum.
 The 13th US president: Millard Fillmore who died peacefully at 74 after founding the SPCA.

 Americans should associate 13 with patriotism and good luck.
-It would be our national number, were it not for shallow people passing on superstitions to children.
+It would be our national number, were it not for people passing on superstitions to children.
 If you do this, please stop.

 Myths take many forms.
 Would Ralph Lauren have his name on our clothes if he hadn't changed it from Ralph Lipschitz?
 Could John Wayne have become heroic as Marion Morrison?
 Would Judy Garland make hearts throb as Frances Gumm?
 Would Jon Stewart make it on Comedy Central if he had remained Jon Liebowitz?
 Could Florence Nightingale Graham have sold cosmetics without becoming Elizabeth Arden?